iLib-js/ilib-mono/README.md

     or other such localization tool which produces a set of translated resource files.
 VAL is the path to the root of a resource file tree.
 You can specify this option multiple times, once for each resources directory.
 * -legacyilib.
-The flag to indicate assembe the legacy version of ilib
+The flag to indicate assembe the legacy version of ilib.
 * --ilibPath or -i.
 Specify the location where the legacy versin of ilib is installed.
 * --ilibincPath or -f.
 Specify name of Javascript file to process.
-If nont given, the current directory is recursively searched for all Javascript files.
+If nont given, the default (`./src/ilib-assemble-inc.js`)file will be used.
 * --outjsFileName or n.
-Specify the resulting assembled output file.
+Specify the resulting assembled output file name.
+    The default is `ilib-assemble.js`

 The output-dir is required and specifies the directory where the output is written.
 If it does not exist, it will be created first.